TenzingPalden/Tetris_Clone_with_Python/README.md

 # Tetris-Clone
 This is a Tetris clone made in Python using PyGame and some resources on YouTube.
-The goal for Tetris is to conifgure blocks into a flat pattern while they fall from the sky.
-A classic and beloved game that I had to recreate.
+The goal of Tetris is to configure blocks into a flat pattern while they fall from the sky.
+It is a classic and beloved game that I had to recreate.

 ## KEYS ARE BELOW:
 Arrow up: Rotate block piece

 Arrow left: Move block 1 grid space to the left